collective/Products.PloneboardSubscription/README.txt

 ============

-Products.PloneboardSubscription enables users to subscribe/unsubscribe to email notification to a Ploneboard forum or a particular conversation.
+Products.PloneboardSubscription enables users to subscribe/unsubscribe to email notification to a Ploneboard forum or a particular conversation, and has an option to automatically subscribe to the conversation a member adding a comment.
 A "Subscribe/Unsubscribe" link is provided on the forum or conversation and if the user chooses to subscribe, any further comments made to the forum or conversation triggers an email.